-For all students beginning Fall 2023 and beyond
+For all RN to BSN students beginning Summer 2023 semester and before.

-The objective of the Bachelor of Science in Nursing RN to BSN Degree program is to enable registered nurses to achieve a baccalaureate level of education through an online educational format that promotes seamless academic progression and to prepare students for roles in leadership and management in nursing.
+The objective of the Bachelor of Science in Nursing Registered Nurse to Bachelor of Science in Nursing (RN to BSN) Degree program is to enable registered nurses to achieve a baccalaureate level of education through an online educational format that promotes seamless academic progression and to prepare students for roles in leadership and management in nursing.

-Learning Outcomes: At the end of their program of study, students will be able to:
+At the end of their program of study, students will be able to:

-- Enhance communication and collaboration skills as professional nursing leaders - Incorporate research, prior nursing experience, and a broad base of knowledge from the liberal arts and sciences into evidence-based practice - Create plans for holistic nursing care as an advocate for diverse communities - Identify principles that relate to the delivery of competent, safe, quality, and outcome-centered care through the effective use of technology and healthcare resources - Prepare for graduate studies, and life-long learning
+- Enhance communication and collaboration skills as professional nursing leaders. - Incorporate research, prior nursing experience, and a broad base of knowledge from the liberal arts and sciences into evidence-based practice. - Create plans for holistic nursing care as an advocate for diverse communities. - Identify principles that relate to the delivery of competent, safe, quality, and outcome-centered care through the effective use of technology and healthcare resources. - Prepare for graduate studies, and life-long learning.